emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## RedFlix
+### Score 12/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is good, feels modern. ✔️
+1. The site has watch lists, but they can be synced across devices. ✔️
+1. Site has decent sorting, but is otherwise lacking content discoverability and sorting. 🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## EnjoyTown
 ### Score: 12/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️